openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

 ![](http://files.myopera.com/miki100/blog/KDE_Sonar.jpg)

-You can find my Sonar color scheme here:Â [http://pastebin.com/BiapkPxn](http://pastebin.com/BiapkPxn)Â .
+You can find my Sonar color scheme here: [http://pastebin.com/BiapkPxn](http://pastebin.com/BiapkPxn) .
 Save it as
       "Sonar.colors" and import in "System settings".
 I know that it isn't perfect, but it matches original pretty good (you can see Gimp in the screnshot).Hope you like it!

-â€
+”

-â€œ
+“

 [Jos Poortvliet: On the value of contributing opinions](http://blog.jospoortvliet.com/2011/06/on-value-of-contributing-opinions.html)